Ferdinand-Philippe, Duke of Orléans, Prince Royal, Prince of Orléans

 Lithograph of the death of Ferdinand; Credit – Wikipedia

-Despite the wishes of the government ministers that Ferdinand be buried at the Basilica of St. Denis, the traditional burial site of Kings of France and the French royal family, Ferdinand’s parents opted to bury him at the Royal Chapel of Dreux in Dreux, France, the traditional burial place of members of the House of Orléans.
+Despite the wishes of the government ministers that Ferdinand be buried at the Basilica of St. Denis, the traditional burial site of the Kings of France and the French royal family, Ferdinand’s parents opted to bury him at the Royal Chapel of Dreux in Dreux, France, the traditional burial place of members of the House of Orléans.

 Ferdinand’s lifelong friend, the dramatist, poet, and novelist Alfred de Musset, wrote a poem about Ferdinand’s death Le Treize Juillet (The Thirteenth of July).
 Read the entire poem here.